 - The President shall preside over all meetings of the Board. - Meetings shall be conducted in accordance with Board Policies (including GP7).
-If the Board is unable to resolve procedural issues, the President shall implement the use of Robert's Rules of Order. - The President's role shall be primarily procedural, and the President shall have no greater vote on substantive matters than other members of the Board. - The Board President is responsible for setting board meeting agendas with the General Manager and for facilitating board meetings in a way that encourages the Board to remain proactive, forward looking, and value-added in its deliberation. - The Board President will explain at outset of public input about the process for board comment and response per Board Policy GP10. - The Board President may call special meetings of the Board as required. - The President will assume other responsibilities as determined by Board Policies or Bylaws. - The Board President or their designee will sign written communication concerning board decisions or positions consistent with Board Policy GP9. - The Board President has no individual authority to supervise or direct the General Manager. - The Board President or their designee is responsible for orientation of new commissioners per Board Policy GP15. - The Vice President will assume the responsibilities of the Board President in the event the President is absent or unable to serve. - The Board President and Board Vice President will be elected at the annual meeting in January, in accordance with the Bylaws.
+If the Board is unable to resolve procedural issues, the President shall implement the use of Robert's Rules of Order. - The President's role shall be primarily procedural, and the President shall have no greater vote on substantive matters than other members of the Board. - The Board President is responsible for setting board meeting agendas with the General Manager and for facilitating board meetings in a way that encourages the Board to remain proactive, forward looking, and value-added in its deliberation. - The Board President will explain at outset of public input about the process for board comment and response per Board Policy GP10. - The Board President may call special meetings of the Board as required. - The President will assume other responsibilities as determined by Board Policies or Bylaws. - The Board President or their designee will sign written communication concerning board decisions or positions consistent with Board Policy GP9. - The Board President has no individual authority to supervise or direct the General Manager. - The Board President will provide guidance to the General Manager, or the General Manager's delegate, regarding priorities for the or their designee is responsible for orientation of new commissioners per in accordance with Board Policy GP15. - The Vice President will assume the responsibilities of the Board President in the event the President is absent or unable to serve. - The Board President and Board Vice President will be elected at the annual meeting in January, in accordance with the Bylaws.

-Source: John Carver/Patrick Lanning, Bylaws, Board, Board Approved 10/03/06; Revised 02/06/24, Resolution No. 2403.
+Source: John Carver/Patrick Lanning, Bylaws, Board, Board Approved 10/03/06; Revised 02/06/24, Resolution No. 2403, Revised 04/01/25 Resolution No. 2507.